-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for the question.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for the question.
 I don't really understand the question.
-However my apologies but in Taloyoak the housing units that were to be built in Taloyoak are not cancelled.
-They are on in planning stages but it won't be able to move ahead for this year.
-It's not cancelled.
-It's still in the planning stages.
-The only thing is it won't be moved ahead this summer and that is the answer I'm giving, Mr. Speaker.
+I apologize for that, but the housing units that were to be built in Taloyoak are not cancelled.
+It is in planning stages, but it won't be able to move ahead this year.
+It was clearly identified that insurance was the issue.
+It's not cancelled and it's still in the planning stages, but what I'm trying to say is that it won't proceed this year.
+Thank you, Mr. Speaker.